 In 1990, Mr. Poliakoff served as a member of the State of Florida Condominium Study Commission and, in 1992 and 1993, as a member and chairman of the State of Florida Advisory Council on Condominiums.
 Twice he testified before Committees of the United States Senate looking into potential areas of abuse in the sale, development and operation of condominiums.
 He served as chair of the H Group of the American Bar Association, which oversees the Common Interest Ownership Development Committee, the Sports Entertainment & Games Committee, the Hotel, Resorts & Tourism Committee, and the Timeshare & Interval Uses Committee.

 He served on the Presidential Advisory Board of the University of South Carolina and as a member of the Board of Governors of the College of Community Association Lawyers.
 He was on the Board of Governors of the Shepard Broad Law Center of Nova Southeastern University where he was an Adjunct Professor, teaching Condominium Law and Practice.
 In 2008, Mr. Poliakoff was recognized as the outstanding Adjunct Professor of the Year for the teaching of Doctrinal Courses.

-Mr. Poliakoff has also established himself as a Municipal Attorney.
-He assisted his own town of Southwest Ranches through their incorporation process and served for ten years as its Town Attorney, advising Council Members on day to day government operations including procurement issues, land use and zoning, Sunshine and other law affection elected officials duties intergovernmental agreements and the provision of municipal services.
-Upon his retirement in 2010 he was designated Town Attorney Emeritus.
+Later in his career, Mr. Poliakoff established himself as a Municipal Attorney.
+He assisted his own town of Southwest Ranches through their incorporation process and served for ten years as its Town Attorney.
+Upon his retirement in 2010, he was designated Town Attorney Emeritus.